Profile: Sammo Hung Kam-bo

 Speech!
 From Hong Kong Action Cinema, 1995: “Throughout my career, all I ever wanted to do was make good movies and entertain the audience.
 The box office you can’t control.
 Sometimes a film is a flop and ten years later everyone says it’s a classic!
 You never know.
 It isn’t the director’s job to know.
 It’s his job to make the best films he can.”

-Filmography (as actor): 1961 Education of Love; 1962 Big and Little Wong Tin Bar; The Birth of Yue Fei; The Princess and the Seven Little Heroes; Little Dragon Girl Teases White Snake Spirit; 1963 Father and Son; The Monkey Soldiers Come to the Rescue; 1964 The Crisis; The Rainbow Pass; 1966 The Eighteen Darts (Part 1); The Eighteen Darts (Part 2); 1967 Paragon of Sword and Knife; Dragon Gate Inn; 1968 The Bells of Death; Black Butterfly; Paragon of Sword and Knife II; The Jade Raksha; Death Valley; 1969 Raw Courage; Mad, Mad Sword; Dragon Swamp; The Swordmates; The Golden Sword (+ action dir.); The Sweet Sword; Killers Five; The One Armed Magic Nun; The Devil Warrior; Sword of Emei; Vengeance is a Golden Blade; 1970 Wrath of the Sword; The Eagle’s Claw; The Iron Buddha (+ action dir.); The Crimson Charm; Brothers Five (+ action dir.); The Golden Knight; A Taste of Cold Steel; The Angry River (+ action dir.); 1971 A Touch of Zen (+ action dir.); The Invincible Eight (+ action dir.); The Shadow Whip; The Comet Strikes; Swordsman at Large; The Fast Sword (+ action dir.); The Lady Hermit; The Eunuch; The Living Sword; Six Assassins; The Lady Hermit; Vengeance of a Snow Girl; The Blade Spares None (+ action dir.); 1972 The Thunderbolt Fist; Trilogy of Swordsmanship; Lady Whirlwind (+ action dir.); Bandits from Shantung (+ action dir.); Hapkido (+ action dir.); The Fugitive; The Devil’s Mirror; The Imperial Swordsman; 1973 Life for Sale (+ action dir.); The Rendezvous of Warriors; When Taekwondo Strikes (+ action dir.); Enter the Dragon; Bloody Ring (+ action dir.); The Devil’s Treasure (+ action dir.); Ambush; 1974 The Wandering Life; Ultraman the Frozen Station; The Skyhawk (+ action dir.); Village of Tigers; The Tournament (+ action dir.); The Association (+ action dir.); Big Brother; Manchu Boxer (+ action dir.); Stoner (+ action dir.); The Dragon Tamers; 1975 The Man from Hong Kong (+ action dir.); Bruce, Hong Kong Master; Winner Take All; Story of Chinese Gods; Kung Fu Stars (+ action dir.); The Valiant Ones (+ action dir.); All in the Family; The Young Rebel; Bruce Lee, D-Day at Macao; My Wacky, Wacky World; 1976 The Himalayan (+ action dir.); Hand of Death (+ action dir.); The Double Crossers; The Traitorous; Queen’s Ransom; End of Wicked Tigers (+ pro, action dir.); The Breakthrough (+ action dir.); Tiger of Northland (+ action dir.); 1977 Shaolin Plot (+ action dir.); The Iron Fisted Monk (+ dir, pro, scr, action dir.); Broken Oath; The Dragon, the Odds; 1978 Game of Death (+ action dir.); Enter the Fat Dragon (+ dir, action dir.); My Darling Gals; Return of Secret Rivals; Warriors Two (+ dir, action dir.); Dirty Tiger, Crazy Frog (+ pro, action dir.); Heroes; Magnum Fist; 1979 Knockabout (+ dir, action dir.); The Incredible Kung Fu Master (+ action dir.); Odd Couple (+ action dir.); 1980 The Magnificent Butcher (+ action dir.); Encounters of the Spooky Kind (+ dir, scr, action dir.); By Hook or By Crook; Two Toothless Tiger (+ pro, action dir.); The Victim (+ dir, action dir.); 1981 The Prodigal Son (+ dir, scr, action dir.); Chasing Girls (+ pro.); 1982 Carry on Pickpocket (+ dir, action dir.); The Dead and the Deadly (+ pro, scr, action dir.); 1983 Winners and Sinners (+ dir, scr, action dir.); Project A (+ dir, scr, action dir.); Zu: Warriors from the Magic Mountain; 1984 Pom Pom (+ pro, action dir.); The Owl vs. Bombo (+ dir, pro.); Wheels on Meals (+ dir, action dir.); 1985 My Lucky Stars (+ dir, action dir.); From the Great Beyond (+ pro.); Twinkle Twinkle Lucky Stars (+ dir, pro, action dir.); Yes, Madam! (+ pro.); Heart of the Dragon (+ dir.); 1986 Millionaire’s Express (+ dir, action dir.); Lucky Stars Go Places (+ pro, scr.); Where’s Officer Tuba? (+ pro.); 1987 Eastern Condors (+ dir, action dir.); To Err is Human; 1988 Dragons Forever (+ dir, action dir.); Painted Faces; China’s Last Eunuch (+ pro.); Paper Marriage (+ action dir.); 1989 Pedicab Driver (+ dir, scr, action dir.); The Fortune Code; 1990 Shanghai Encounter; Encounters of the Spooky Kind II (+ action dir.); Eight Taels of Gold; Pantyhose Hero (+ dir, action dir.); Skinny Tiger, Fatty Dragon; Island of Fire; She Shoots Straight (+ pro.); Best is the Highest (+ dir.); 1991 Touch and Go; Lover’s Tear; The Tantana; My Flying Wife; Daddy, Father and Papa (+ action dir.); The Gambling Ghost; The Banquet; Slickers vs. Killers (+ dir, action dir.); 1992 Ghost Punting (+ dir.); 1993 Kung Fu Cult Master (+ action dir.); Painted Skin (+ action dir.); 1995 Don’t Give a Damn (+ dir, pro, action dir.); 1996 Somebody Up There Likes Me; How to Meet the Lucky Stars; Ah Kam; 1997 A Chinese Ghost Story: The Tsui Hark Animation; 1998 The Pale Sky; 1999 No Problem; 2001 The Legend of Zu; The Avenging Fist; 2002 The Hidden Enforcers; Flying Dragon, Leaping Tiger; 2003 Men Suddenly in Black; 2004 Astonishing; Around the World in 80 Days; Osaka Wrestling Restaurant; 2005 Legend of the Dragon (+ action dir.); Dragon Squad; SPL; 2007 Twins Mission; 2008 Fatal Move; Three Kingdoms: Resurrection of the Dragon (+ action dir.); Wushu; 2009 Kung Fu Chefs; 2010 14 Blades; Ip Man 2 (+ action dir.); The Legend is Born: Ip Man; 2011 Choy Lee Fut; Road Less Traveled (+ pro.); A Simple Life; 2012 Naked Soldier; The Last Tycoon; 2013 Princess and the Seven Kung Fu Masters; 2014 Once Upon a Time in Shanghai; Rise of the Legend; 2016 The Bodyguard (+ dir, action dir.); 2017 God of War; 2019 A Lifetime Treasure; The Last Honor.
+Filmography (as actor): 1961 Education of Love; 1962 Big and Little Wong Tin Bar; The Birth of Yue Fei; The Princess and the Seven Little Heroes; Little Dragon Girl Teases White Snake Spirit; 1963 Father and Son; The Monkey Soldiers Come to the Rescue; 1964 The Crisis; The Rainbow Pass; 1966 The Eighteen Darts (Part 1); The Eighteen Darts (Part 2); 1967 Paragon of Sword and Knife; Dragon Inn; 1968 The Bells of Death; Black Butterfly; Paragon of Sword and Knife II; The Jade Raksha; Death Valley; 1969 Raw Courage; Mad, Mad Sword; Dragon Swamp; The Swordmates; The Golden Sword (+ action dir.); The Sweet Sword; Killers Five; The One Armed Magic Nun; The Devil Warrior; Sword of Emei; Vengeance is a Golden Blade; 1970 Wrath of the Sword; The Eagle’s Claw; The Iron Buddha (+ action dir.); The Crimson Charm; Brothers Five (+ action dir.); The Golden Knight; A Taste of Cold Steel; The Angry River (+ action dir.); 1971 A Touch of Zen (+ action dir.); The Invincible Eight (+ action dir.); The Shadow Whip; The Comet Strikes; Swordsman at Large; The Fast Sword (+ action dir.); The Lady Hermit; The Eunuch; The Living Sword; Six Assassins; The Lady Hermit; Vengeance of a Snow Girl; The Blade Spares None (+ action dir.); 1972 The Thunderbolt Fist; Trilogy of Swordsmanship; Lady Whirlwind (+ action dir.); Bandits from Shantung (+ action dir.); Hapkido (+ action dir.); The Fugitive; The Devil’s Mirror; The Imperial Swordsman; 1973 Life for Sale (+ action dir.); The Rendezvous of Warriors; When Taekwondo Strikes (+ action dir.); Enter the Dragon; Bloody Ring (+ action dir.); The Devil’s Treasure (+ action dir.); Ambush; 1974 The Wandering Life; Ultraman the Frozen Station; The Skyhawk (+ action dir.); Village of Tigers; The Tournament (+ action dir.); The Association (+ action dir.); Big Brother; Manchu Boxer (+ action dir.); Stoner (+ action dir.); The Dragon Tamers; 1975 The Man from Hong Kong (+ action dir.); Bruce, Hong Kong Master; Winner Take All; Story of Chinese Gods; Kung Fu Stars (+ action dir.); The Valiant Ones (+ action dir.); All in the Family; The Young Rebel; Bruce Lee, D-Day at Macao; My Wacky, Wacky World; 1976 The Himalayan (+ action dir.); Hand of Death (+ action dir.); The Double Crossers; The Traitorous; Queen’s Ransom; End of Wicked Tigers (+ pro, action dir.); The Breakthrough (+ action dir.); Tiger of Northland (+ action dir.); 1977 Shaolin Plot (+ action dir.); The Iron Fisted Monk (+ dir, pro, scr, action dir.); Broken Oath; The Dragon, the Odds; 1978 Game of Death (+ action dir.); Enter the Fat Dragon (+ dir, action dir.); My Darling Gals; Return of Secret Rivals; Warriors Two (+ dir, action dir.); Dirty Tiger, Crazy Frog (+ pro, action dir.); Heroes; Magnum Fist; 1979 Knockabout (+ dir, action dir.); The Incredible Kung Fu Master (+ action dir.); Odd Couple (+ action dir.); 1980 The Magnificent Butcher (+ action dir.); Encounters of the Spooky Kind (+ dir, scr, action dir.); By Hook or By Crook; Two Toothless Tiger (+ pro, action dir.); The Victim (+ dir, action dir.); 1981 The Prodigal Son (+ dir, scr, action dir.); Chasing Girls (+ pro.); 1982 Carry on Pickpocket (+ dir, action dir.); The Dead and the Deadly (+ pro, scr, action dir.); 1983 Winners and Sinners (+ dir, scr, action dir.); Project A (+ dir, scr, action dir.); Zu: Warriors from the Magic Mountain; 1984 Pom Pom (+ pro, action dir.); The Owl vs. Bombo (+ dir, pro.); Wheels on Meals (+ dir, action dir.); 1985 My Lucky Stars (+ dir, action dir.); From the Great Beyond (+ pro.); Twinkle Twinkle Lucky Stars (+ dir, pro, action dir.); Yes, Madam! (+ pro.); Heart of the Dragon (+ dir.); 1986 Millionaire’s Express (+ dir, action dir.); Lucky Stars Go Places (+ pro, scr.); Where’s Officer Tuba? (+ pro.); 1987 Eastern Condors (+ dir, action dir.); To Err is Human; 1988 Dragons Forever (+ dir, action dir.); Painted Faces; China’s Last Eunuch (+ pro.); Paper Marriage (+ action dir.); 1989 Pedicab Driver (+ dir, scr, action dir.); The Fortune Code; 1990 Shanghai Encounter; Encounters of the Spooky Kind II (+ action dir.); Eight Taels of Gold; Pantyhose Hero (+ dir, action dir.); Skinny Tiger, Fatty Dragon; Island of Fire; She Shoots Straight (+ pro.); Best is the Highest (+ dir.); 1991 Touch and Go; Lover’s Tear; The Tantana; My Flying Wife; Daddy, Father and Papa (+ action dir.); The Gambling Ghost; The Banquet; Slickers vs. Killers (+ dir, action dir.); 1992 Ghost Punting (+ dir.); 1993 Kung Fu Cult Master (+ action dir.); Painted Skin (+ action dir.); 1995 Don’t Give a Damn (+ dir, pro, action dir.); 1996 Somebody Up There Likes Me; How to Meet the Lucky Stars; Ah Kam; 1997 A Chinese Ghost Story: The Tsui Hark Animation; 1998 The Pale Sky; 1999 No Problem; 2001 The Legend of Zu; The Avenging Fist; 2002 The Hidden Enforcers; Flying Dragon, Leaping Tiger; 2003 Men Suddenly in Black; 2004 Astonishing; Around the World in 80 Days; Osaka Wrestling Restaurant; 2005 Legend of the Dragon (+ action dir.); Dragon Squad; SPL; 2007 Twins Mission; 2008 Fatal Move; Three Kingdoms: Resurrection of the Dragon (+ action dir.); Wushu; 2009 Kung Fu Chefs; 2010 14 Blades; Ip Man 2 (+ action dir.); The Legend is Born: Ip Man; 2011 Choy Lee Fut; Road Less Traveled (+ pro.); A Simple Life; 2012 Naked Soldier; The Last Tycoon; 2013 Princess and the Seven Kung Fu Masters; 2014 Once Upon a Time in Shanghai; Rise of the Legend; 2016 The Bodyguard (+ dir, action dir.); 2017 God of War; 2019 A Lifetime Treasure; The Last Honor; 2024 Twilight of the Warriors: Walled In.

 Filmography (as director): 1978 Naked Comes the Huntress (+ action dir.); 1982 Men’s Inhumanity to Men; 1984 Possession of a Ghost; 1988 The Haunted Island; 1989 Seven Warriors (+ pro.); 1992 Moon Warriors; 1993 Don’t Call Me Gigolo; Blade of Fury (+ action dir.); 1994 China’s First Swordsman; 1997 Mr. Nice Guy; Once Upon a Time in China and America (+ action dir.); 2020 Septet: The Story of Hong Kong (+ scr.).